-LiFi is UK born, revolutionary technology that uses light instead of radio waves to transmit data.
+LiFi is a UK-born revolutionary technology that uses light instead of radio waves to transmit data.
 By using light to transmit data, LiFi unlocks several unique advantages, such as unparalleled speed, security, efficiency and reduced interference.
 These benefits are limited with current radio-based networks such as WiFi.
 The radio frequency spectrum has a limited capacity and is prone to interference.
 With the increasing demand for data transmission and these limitations, the need for alternative wireless communication technologies is becoming more urgent.
-LiFi could reduce the strain on existing networks and improve the communication in areas where its benefits are essential.
+LiFi could reduce the strain on existing networks and improve wireless communication in areas where its benefits are essential.

-Because of the advantages LiFi offers, it can be especially useful in environments where radio-based networks are less effective and may cause disruptions such as hospitals, aircrafts and underwater.
-As light signals are contained within physical areas, it also provides significantly better security in workspaces where sensitive data is transmitted.
+Because of the advantages LiFi offers, it can be especially useful in environments where radio-based networks are less effective and may cause disruptions, such as in hospitals, on aircrafts and underwater.
+As light signals are contained within physical areas, LiFi also provides significantly better security in workspaces where sensitive data is transmitted.

 LiFi was invented by Prof. Harald Haas, who introduced it during a 2011 TEDGlobal talk in Edinburgh.